HR FAQ

 I saw something about RBT and BCaBA on the job announcement.
 What are these?

 RBT stands for Registered Behavior Technician and BCaBA stands for Board Certified Assistance Behavior Analyst.
 These are 2 of the certifications in behavior analysis.
+To find out more about these credentials, visit the Behavior Analyst Certification Board website.

 Where can I find more information about certification?